Musical Instruments

 The keyboard autoharp and gusli

-Two recent posts discuss a manual technique for blocking chords on a zither with the fingers on one hand while plucking and strumming the strings with the other.
+Two recent posts discuss a manual technique for blocking chords on a zither with the fingers of one hand while plucking and strumming the strings with the other.
 This predates the use of mechanical chording devices on such instruments and can plausibly have inspired their development.
 I didn’t initially realize how vital that technique still is, or its geographic range, and have reworked both posts.

 Continue reading “The keyboard autoharp and gusli”